-- Illinois Department on Aging Annual Report, FY 2010 (431 KB), submitted annually to the Governor and the Illinois General Assembly as required by Public Act 81–202, describes Department activities and accomplishments for each state fiscal year ending June 30.
+- Illinois Department on Aging Annual Report, FY15 (3.87 MB), submitted annually to the Governor and the Illinois General Assembly as required by Public Act 81–202, describes Department activities and accomplishments for each state fiscal year ending June 30.
+(3.95 MB), submitted annually to the Governor and the Illinois General Assembly as required by Public Act 81–202, describes Department activities and accomplishments for each state fiscal year ending June 30.

-- Serving Minority Seniors, (book, 2012 - 811 KB) an annual report to the Governor and the Illinois General Assembly, as required by Public Act 88-0254, on programs and services provided to minority seniors by Illinois’ human service agencies, examines service barriers, needs, gaps and problems, as well as current initiatives to address them.
+- Serving Minority Seniors, FY16, (book, 2016 - 5.22 MB) an annual report to the Governor and the Illinois General Assembly, as required by Public Act 88-0254, on programs and services provided to minority seniors by Illinois’ human service agencies, examines service barriers, needs, gaps and problems, as well as current initiatives to address them.
 The report is a collaboration of the Illinois Departments of Aging, Healthcare and Family Services, Human Services and Public Health.

-- State Plan on Aging for FY 2013-2015, (book, 2012 - 2MB) a report required by the U.S. Administration on Aging, outlines Department program structure and financial plan for service delivery over a three-year period.
+- State Plan on Aging for FY 2017-2019, (book, 2016 - 2.61MB) a report required by the U.S. Administration on Aging, outlines Department program structure and financial plan for service delivery over a three-year period.

 - Telling It Like It Was...Illinois' Elders Share Their Stories (book, 2004 - 2,646 KB) a special printing produced in collaboration with BlueCross and BlueShield of Illinois celebrating Illinois ethnic minority elders.

 For copies of the following historical publications, contact the Illinois Department on Aging's Senior HelpLine.